cloud-gov/cg-site/_docs/management/one-off-tasks.md

 cf logs --recent task-runner
 ```
 1. If needed, use [`cf ssh`]({{ site.baseurl }}{% link _docs/management/using-ssh.md %}) to collect any artifacts.
-1. Run `cf delete task-runner` to clean it up. **If you don't do this, your app may automatically run itself again in the future.** cloud.gov sometimes automatically restarts apps as part of routine operations (such as platform updates), which can include restarting this kind of app if it hasn't been deleted.
+1. Run `cf delete task-runner` to clean it up. **If you don't do this, your app may automatically run itself again in the future.** Cloud.gov sometimes automatically restarts apps as part of routine operations (such as platform updates), which can include restarting this kind of app if it hasn't been deleted.

 [cf-no-route]: https://docs.cloudfoundry.org/devguide/deploy-apps/manifest.html#no-route "CloudFoundry Documentation about --no-route"
 [cf-health-check]: https://docs.cloudfoundry.org/devguide/deploy-apps/manifest.html#health-check-type "CloudFoundry Documentation about --health-check-type"